Corporate Giving Definition

 Corporate Giving Software:

-- Once a supporter makes a donation, the platform identifies their employer information, whether that’s through email domains or other supplied details.
+- The platform asks for the supporter’s employer information.
 Donors can also search for their employer in a company name search tool widget on your site.

-- If the donor is eligible for a matching gift through their employer (or might be eligible), the platform will trigger customized follow-up emails explaining the next steps they can take.
+- If the donor is eligible for a matching gift, the platform will provide their employer’s matching gift guidelines explaining the next steps the supporter can take.

 - More matches driven to completion.
-Because the right information is provided to the right donor at the right time, these targeted follow ups will drive more completed submissions than ever before.
+Because the right information is provided to the right donor at the right time, Double the Donation Matching automatic targeted follow-up messages drive completed submissions far better than manual emailing can.

 - More time for top opportunities.
-Rather than spending time on smaller-value matching gifts, 360MatchPro will automate this process and flag highest-value opportunities, all so your team can personalize the follow ups to the most valuable match-eligible donations.
+Rather than spending time on smaller-value matching gifts, Double the Donation Matching automates this process and flags the highest-value opportunities so your team can personalize communication for valuable match-eligible donations.

-360MatchPro can help streamline your identification process and marketing outreach, as well as track the matching gift process through to completion.
-Leverage several metrics, such as email open rates and click-through rates, so you can track how your matching gift revenue is performing.
+Double the Donation’s Matching and Volunteering modules streamline your corporate giving identification process and marketing outreach while also tracking the matching gift process through to completion for each donor.
 Additionally, you can customize your email outreach using your organization’s branding and email domain, which means your donors will know the outreach came from you.

 Additional Corporate Giving Resources